Professor-Ruiz/Master-Assignment-Template/docs/README.md

 > This is a master template for creating autograded Python assignments.
 To use this template for your GitHub assignments, follow these steps in order:

-   1. Clone this master-assignment-template
+   1. Clone this repository (Master Assignment Template)
    2. Create an assignment repository
    3. Create an assignment in GitHub Classroom

-## Clone this master-assignment-template
+## Clone this repository (Master Assignment Template)

 > You only need to complete this step one time.
-This will give you your own copy of the master template.
-You will use it as a template each time you create your own assignment repositories.
+This will give you your own copy of this master template.
+You will use your own copy as a template each time you create an assignment repositories.

 1. Navigate to [https://github.com/Professor-Ruiz/master-assignment-template/generate](https://github.com/Professor-Ruiz/master-assignment-template/generate)